Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis

 \subsection{Spontaneous Dialogues}

-\paragraph{German (de)} For German, we use the Hamburg MapTask corpus \citep{HZSK2010}, in which twelve dyads of (L2) speakers of German engage in dyadic task-oriented short dialogues.
+\paragraph{German (de)} We use the Hamburg MapTask corpus \citep{HZSK2010}, in which twelve dyads of (L2) speakers of German engage in dyadic task-oriented short dialogues.

-\paragraph{English (en)} Data sources for English dialogues are easily available and cover various genres.
-We use Switchboard, consisting of dyadic topic oriented phone conversation \citep{godfrey1992switchboard} as well as Fisher \citep{Cieri2004} for some experiments; AMI, with multi-party multimodal task-oriented dialogues \citep{Carletta2007}; HCRC MapTask comprising dyadic task-oriented short dialogues \citep{anderson1991hcrc}; and STAC, a multi-party negotiation chat corpus \citep{Asher2016}.
+\paragraph{English (en)} For English, we use Switchboard (SWBD), consisting of dyadic topic oriented phone conversation \citep{godfrey1992switchboard} as well as Fisher \citep{Cieri2004} for some experiments; AMI, with multi-party multimodal task-oriented dialogues \citep{Carletta2007}; HCRC MapTask (MT) comprising dyadic task-oriented short dialogues \citep{anderson1991hcrc}; and STAC, a multi-party negotiation chat corpus \citep{Asher2016}.